 But relocate relocation is it a solution so sustainable and econological that it?

 Since the ban case could very well happen elsewhere!
 The sustainable and econological solution would not it be to adapt our own recovery, sorting, recycling and waste treatment capabilities ?
 Especially in France where the " Energy recovery ", Understand incineration, has been widely favored for decades compared to our direct European neighbors (Belgium, Germany, Switzerland ...).
 Of course, we should also work at the source: that is to say to try to reduce the volume of waste!
 This decision may be a chance for industries in develop their treatment processes and better value resources !
 This is the way to go according to us!

-The European Union unveiled Tuesday, but belatedly, its strategy to reduce the use of single-use plastics, with the aim that all such packaging is recyclable by 2030.
+Thus the European Union unveiled on Tuesday, but very late, its strategy to reduce the use of single-use plastics, with the objective that all packaging of this type will be recyclable by 2030.